Bueller87/Cadence-Docs/docs/00-codelabs/02-helm-deploy-postgres-elasticsearch.md

 Note: Persistent volumes may not be automatically deleted depending on your cluster's reclaim policy.

-#### Delete the namespace (optional)
+#### Option B: Complete cleanup (delete the namespace)

-If you want to remove all resources in the namespace, including any remaining persistent volume claims:
+Use this for complete removal of everything:

 ```bash
 kubectl delete namespace cadence-codelab
 ```

-This ensures complete cleanup.
+This deletes:
+- Everything from Option A
+- All remaining persistent volume claims and their data
+- The namespace itself

+**Note:** If using Option B, you don't need to run `helm uninstall` first.
+Deleting the namespace removes everything including the Helm release.

 The namespace deletion may take a minute to complete.

 #### Verify cleanup